-Polish bakers offer a wide selection of products in numerous forms and flavours - breads, baguettes, crescent rolls, bread rolls and challahs that cannot be resisted.
+Polish bakers offer a wide selection of products in in a variety of shapes and flavours - breads, baguettes, crescent rolls, bread rolls and challahs.

 Traditional ingredients and recipes are very popular and highly valued, but the sector is also able to meet the changing tastes and growing demand for products recommended by dietary experts.